consultimi/ibdgen/README.md

 # IBD Generator

 A Rust library for generating Incomplete Block Designs (IBDs) with prohibitions between pairs of treatments.
-This is a loose port of the optBlock C code from the AlgDesign R package.
+This is a loose port of the optBlock C code from the AlgDesign R package (https://github.com/jvbraun/AlgDesign)

 The algorithm creates an optimal design based on D-optimality.
 For smaller combinations of v, n_b, k, the algorithm should produce a BIBD (if one exists, and presuming no prohibitions of course).